DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-24-service-safari-workshop.md

 ## What we found

-The service worked well in many areas, but we identified some key challenges.
+The service worked well in many areas, but we identified some challenges.

 ### Provider control over placements